 Canada should ban Huawei from 5G networks, says former spy chief

-Canada should ban China's Huawei Technologies Co Ltd from supplying equipment to Canadian 5G networks because the security risk is too great, a former spy chief said in an article published on Monday.

-OTTAWA: Canada should ban China's Huawei Technologies Co Ltd from supplying equipment to Canadian 5G networks because the security risk is too great, a former spy chief said in an article published on Monday.
+OTTAWA: Canada should ban China's Huawei Technologies from supplying equipment to Canadian 5G networks because the security risk is too great, a former spy chief said in an article published on Monday (Jan 22).

-China last week threatened repercussions if Ottawa blocked Huawei, a warning the Canadian government dismissed.
-Relations between the two nations soured after a top Huawei executive was arrested in Vancouver last month on a U.S. extradition warrant.
+China's ambassador last week threatened repercussions if Ottawa blocked Huawei, a warning the Canadian government dismissed.
+Relations between the two nations have soured since a top Huawei executive was arrested in Vancouver last month on a United States (US) extradition warrant.

 Canadian officials are studying the security implications of 5G networks, the latest generation of cellular mobile communications, but their report is not expected in the immediate future, a source close to the matter said last week.